DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-\textbf{Delete Performance.} Figure~\ref{exp:update_perf} (e-f) illustrates the deletion performance, where \oursys consistently and substantially outperforms both FreshDiskANN and OdinANN across all datasets.
-Specifically, \oursys achieves a \red{1.47--6.89$\times$} speedup over FreshDiskANN and a \red{2.34--6.12$\times$} speedup over OdinANN.
-As introduced earlier, OdinANN’s append-based insertion strategy defers compaction to deletion time, which severely degrades deletion performance, particularly on large-scale datasets such as \red{DEEP100M}, making it even slower than FreshDiskANN.
-In contrast, \oursys achieves superior deletion efficiency through two key designs: (1) The decoupled storage architecture avoids loading vectors during topology modifications, reducing I/O cost.
-(2) The similarity-aware data layout localizes nodes that need to be repaired to maintain graph quantity within the same pages, minimizing random I/O during deletions.
-Together, these optimizations enable \oursys to consistently outperform both baselines.
+\stitle{Delete Performance.} Figure~\ref{exp:update_perf} (f-j) illustrates the deletion performance, where \oursys consistently and substantially outperforms both FreshDiskANN and OdinANN across all datasets.
+Specifically, \oursys achieves a \red{1.43--8.16$\times$} speedup over FreshDiskANN and a \red{3.09-5.47$\times$} speedup over OdinANN. \eat{ OdinANN performs intensive disk reorganization during the deletion phase to preserve query efficiency.
+This heavy overhead severely degrades deletion performance, particularly on large-scale datasets such as \red{Deep}, rendering it even slower than FreshDiskANN.} \oursys achieves this superior efficiency through a key design: the decoupled storage architecture eliminates the need to load raw vectors during topology modifications, thereby substantially reducing I/O overhead.

 To further understand the impact of our optimizations on insertion and deletion, we measure the total I/O volume over the entire update workflow.
-As shown in Figure~\ref{fig:update_io} (a), \oursys reduces total I/O by \red{68.98--95.80\%} compared to FreshDiskANN and by \red{63.38--93.21\%} compared to OdinANN.
-This substantial I/O reduction stems from our decoupled storage architecture and two key designs: avoiding merge overhead (vs. FreshDiskANN) and eliminating compaction costs (vs. OdinANN), while minimizing random I/O through similarity-aware reorder.
+As shown in Figure~\ref{fig:update_io} (a), \oursys reduces total I/O by \red{72.2-96.2\%} compared to FreshDiskANN and by \red{69.4-94.0\%} compared to OdinANN.
+This substantial I/O reduction stems from our decoupled storage architecture and minimizing random I/O through similarity-aware dynamic layout.
 These highlight the root cause of \oursys’s superior update performance: the substantial alleviation of I/O, which directly leads to higher throughput.